Gloucester County, New Jersey: County government

-Surrogate Giuseppe "Joe" Chila (D, Woolwich Township; 2027).

 Gloucester County's prosecutor, appointed in March 2020, is Christine A. Hoffman.
 Along with Cumberland and Salem counties, Gloucester County is part of Vicinage 15 of the New Jersey Superior Court, which is based in Woodbury in Gloucester County; the assignment judge for the vicinage is Benjamin C. Telsey.
 Gloucester County Courthouse is located in Woodbury.

-In February 2022, the Board of Commissioners appointed Denice DiCarlo to fill the seat expiring in December 2022 that had been held by Dan Christy until his resignation the previous month.

 Federal representatives

 Gloucester County is part of the 1st and 2nd Congressional Districts.

 State representatives

-The county is part of the 3rd, 4th, and 5th Districts in the New Jersey Legislature.
+The 24 municipalities of Gloucester County are part of three legislative districts.

 Politics

-The county leans toward the Democratic Party, though to a slightly lesser degree than the state of New Jersey as a whole.
+The county has tended to be a bellwether, as it has voted for the national winner all but four times since 1936.
+In 2016, Donald Trump became the first Republican to win Gloucester County (through a narrow plurality of 674 votes) since 1988, when George H. W. Bush won it and New Jersey's electoral votes as well, the last time a Republican has done so.
+In 2020, the county voted for Democrat Joe Biden, but in 2024 it voted for Trump again, this time giving him a full majority of over 50%.
 As of October 2021, there were a total of 230,545 registered voters in Gloucester County.
 Of these, 89,073 (38.6%) were registered as Democrats, 57,779 (25.1%) were registered as Republicans and 80,776 (35.0%) were registered as unaffiliated.
 There were 2,917 voters (1.3%) registered to other parties.

-In the 2008 presidential election, Barack Obama carried Gloucester County by a 12.2% margin over John McCain, while Obama carried the state by 15.5% over McCain.
-In the 2012 election, Barack Obama carried Gloucester County by an even larger margin, even as his support declined nationwide.
-In 2016, Donald Trump became the first Republican to win Gloucester County since 1988, when George H. W. Bush won it and New Jersey's electoral votes as well, the last time a Republican has done so.
-In 2020, Democrat Joe Biden was declared victor in the county in the closest Democratic victory in the county in the last 30 years.

-On the state level, the county is far more competitive.
-In the 2009 gubernatorial election, Republican Chris Christie received 47% of the vote, defeating Democrat Jon Corzine, who received around 43%.
-In the 2013 gubernatorial election, Republican Chris Christie received 50,640 votes in the county (64.1%), ahead of Democrat Barbara Buono with 27,060 votes (34.2%).
-However, Gloucester County narrowly opted for Democrat Phil Murphy over Republican Kim Guadagno in the 2017 gubernatorial election.
-In the 2021 gubernatorial election, the county voted for Republican Jack Ciattarelli over the Democratic incumbent, Governor Phil Murphy, making it one of three counties that Ciattarelli flipped.